Kate Kelly (sister of Ned Kelly): The Fitzpatrick incident

-Ned Kelly was just 24 when he was killed, and despite limited schooling, was provably a highly intellectual and articulate writer against the right of the wealthy privileged few to oppress the masses.
+Ned Kelly was just 24 when he was hanged, and despite limited schooling, was probably a highly intellectual and articulate writer against the right of the wealthy privileged few to oppress the masses.
 Ned Kelly had to be silenced.
 In quiet dignity upon hearing his sentence, the young Ned Kelly said to Redmond Barry "I will see you where I am going, then we will see who is right and who is wrong".
 Three days later Redmond Barry dropped dead.

 Ned had asked the prison photographer, just before he died, to take his photo 'so his mother would have something to remember him by'.
 The handsome intelligent Ned has a quiet dignity, hiding his massive injuries, his broken hand posed on his hip, for the photo.
 During the hanging of Ned Kelly, his mother, incarcerated for three years sentence on the fake charge of being an accessory to "attempted murder" (trying to defend her 14-year-old daughter from the ravages of Fitzpatrick), was forced to work as usual in the prison laundry next door while her son was hanged.
 A day or so beforehand she had been allowed to see him through a prison grille for a few minutes only.
 She quietly said "See that you die like a Kelly, my beloved son".

 Kelly present at the Kelly home, with the Fitzpatrick assault upon her aged 14, being the catalyst for the escalation of poisonous police vendettas.
 Police/ex-convicts were used to acting with impunity.
 Kate had tried to seek justice for her outlawed brothers, suffered repeated incidents of police harassment and brutality at her home while her mother was in prison serving a lengthy-term, she sought Ned's clemency in a public campaign in Melbourne, to no avail, and was clearly mentally and physically exhausted by the end of 1880.
 An expert horsewoman and possessed of a singular style and presence, the young Kate Kelly then confronted the rest of her life, aged 17.

 After Ned's execution in November 1880, Kelly and her brother Jim toured Victoria and NSW showing what newspapers of the day called "an exhibition of relics of the oppression conflicts".
 They gave several presentations to packed crowds until the police stopped them.
 Any potential public movement for accountability and justice had to be nipped in the bud.